xsdk-project/xsdk-community-policies/installation_policies/README.md

 13. [Package should provide a machine-readable output to show provenance.](/installation_policies/13.md)

+For further discussion and examples of the xSDK standard Configure and CMake options see [discussions_and_examples.md](/installation_policies/dicussion_and_examples.md).

 ## Authors

 This document was prepared by Roscoe Bartlett, Jason Sarich, and Barry Smith, with key input from Todd Gamblin.
 We thank